Hyper-Independence in Relationships: Origins, Consequences, and the Link to Avoidant Attachment

 Understanding the origins of hyper-independence can help individuals and couples navigate these patterns with compassion and work towards finding a healthier balance that allows for healthy amounts of both independence and connection.

-A person may desire extreme levels of independence as a consequence of a range of past experiences.
-For some individuals, it may result from previous relationships in which they have been severely hurt or disappointed, leading to a fear of this happening again and an overwhelming desire to protect themselves from future potential emotional pain.
+A person may desire extreme levels of independence as a consequence of a range of difficult past romantic relationships.
+Being severely hurt or disappointed by a partner naturally leads to a fear of this happening again and an overwhelming desire to protect themselves from future potential emotional pain.
+Being in an intimate relationship requires that we accept the vulnerability and possibility that we will experience hurt, a terrifying prospect for many people.

 Difficulty with accommodating others